simanga-dev/h3ndry.github.io/src/routes/index.svelte.md

 During my final year at university, I discovered the world of open-source.
-I couldn't believe that the university did not teach us about this anyway my favorite open source project is [ Libre Office ](https://www.libreoffice.org/), [ Inkscape ](https://inkscape.org/), [ Gimp ](https://www.gimp.org/), and [ Neovim ](https://neovim.io/).
+I couldn't believe that the university did not teach us about this anyway my favorite open source project is [ LibreOffice ](https://www.libreoffice.org/), [ Inkscape ](https://inkscape.org/), [ Gimp ](https://www.gimp.org/), and [ Neovim ](https://neovim.io/).
 One of my goals is to contribute my skill to most of those projects.
 I remember when I started using Linux.
 I felt a sense of